vongohren/ReactInlineEdit/README.md

+# Currently not doing to support
+But we will see how it is used and if it works fine!

 # Inline Edit Component for React

 Before you continue, check out a successor to this repo: [React Inline Edit Kit](https://github.com/kaivi/riek).
 It is more functional, and will be maintained in future.